Romit77/npx-romit/README.md

-# 🚀 Romit's Terminal Portfolio
+# 🚀 Romit's Terminal Portfolio + CLI Portfolio Generator

 > _"Why have a boring resume when you can have an interactive CLI experience?"_

 Hey there!
 I'm **Romit Dey**, and I got tired of sending static PDFs as portfolios.
 So I built this interactive command-line experience to showcase who I am, what I've built, and why you should probably hire me (or at least grab a coffee with me ☕).

+**But wait, there's more!** 🎉 I've also created a **CLI Portfolio Generator** so YOU can create your own awesome terminal portfolio in minutes!

 ## ✨ What Makes This Cool?